The History of Bathing

 With the convenience of showers in our homes today, baths are associated more with relaxation than hygiene.
 Unfortunately, so many of us no longer take the time to relax in any manner, let alone for a bath.
 Hell, we barely have time to microwave those Spaghetti-Oh's.
 So, we certainly aren't going to waste what little time we do have sitting in the tub.

-Think about it.
+But, think about it.
 Not only is a bath one of the easiest and least expensive forms of mental therapy, it is also very good for your physical health.
 A bath can elevate your mood, make you sleep better, relieve tension and sore muscles, soothe your skin, eliminate toxins, burn calories...The list goes on.